Reading time: 4 min 44 sec

 - Angle calibration has to be done physically before feeding the calibrated data to theta_conv block.

-- You may add additional blocks ‘To Workspace’ for post processing your data.
+- You may add additional blocks ‘To Workspace’ for the post processing of your data.